davidgatti/IoT-Home-Automation/README.md

 - https://www.hackster.io/davidgatti/garage-opener
 - https://twitter.com/dawidgatti

-# How to add Particle Device ID and Token
+# How to add tokens and seecrets to the project

 ![Alt text](https://github.com/davidgatti/IoT-Garage-Opener/blob/master/Assets/How%20to%20add%20plist.gif "How to add plist in Xcode")

-Since this data is sensitive I had to make sure that I’m not releasing to the public the Token.
-Otherwise everybody would start to open and close my garage :)

-To add your own Device ID and Token.
-You have to add a plist to the project with two String Keys.
-Named:
+In this project we are usign Particle and Parse.
+Two products that have cloud based services.
+For authntication they use tokesn and IDs.
+For safte reasons I can't attach thoes secrets to the proejct.
+Thus the requirment of the `Secrets.plist` file.

+The gif above shows you how to add key to the `plist` file.

+For Particle you will need the following keys

-- token
+- ParticleToken
-- deviceID
+- ParticleDeviceID

-and of course add the appropriate value.
-Save the file and compile :)

-# How to add Parse Application ID and Client Key

-Well... you do it the same as you did with Particle.
-You add two new Keys to the Secrets.plist.
-In this case we are talkign about the following Keys names
+For Parse you will need the following keys

 - ParseAppID
 - ParseClientID

-Of course you need an account on [Parse](http://parse.com) :)
+Save, compile and enjoy :)